 - What are the roots of prejudice and discrimination and what can be done to resolve intergroup conflict?

-Note 1: Students opting to study Psychology on the BA Arts are not eligible to register with the Psychological Society of Ireland.
-In order to register with the Psychological Society of Ireland, graduates of Psychology from the BA Arts will be required to undertake a Master of Arts in Psychology.
+Note 1: Students opting to study Psychology on the BA Arts and BSc.
+Social Sciences are not eligible to register with the Psychological Society of Ireland.
+In order to register with the Psychological Society of Ireland, graduates of Psychology from the BA Arts and BSc.
+Social Sciences will be required to undertake a Master of Arts in Psychology.
 This is a full-time 1-year conversion course.

-Note 2: Places on psychology within LM002 are limited in year 1.
-Progress to continue studying psychology in part two of LM002 (from Year Two onward) will be competitive as there are limited places and progression will be decided on the basis of Autumn Semester Year 1 performance.
+Note 2: Places on Psychology within LM002 and LM019 are limited following first year.
+Progression to continue studying psychology in part two of LM002 & LM019 (from Year Two onward) will be competitive as there are limited places.
+Progression will be decided on the basis of Autumn Semester Year 1 performance.